reactGo/reactGo/README.md

 Mission
 =================
-The aim of this repo is to incorporate the best practices to building a powerful website with Reactjs and Node.
+The aim of this repo is to incorporate the best practices to building a powerful apps with Reactjs and Node.

 Instructions
 ================